 One of the narrative texts used in the learning process was entitled “Cockroaches attack my room”.
 It was modified by the teachers to be presented to students by using a variety of media, such as pictures and short videos.
 The modification of daily living stories was aimed at improving students’ critical speaking skills, identifying the obstacles and constraints faced by both teachers and students, and finding out solutions of the identified problems to obtain optimum learning achievements.
 The students’ critical speaking skills required awareness and well preparation of teachers (Sanpatchayapong, 2013) to deal with learning materials, relevant learning strategies and appropriate evaluation tools to obtain optimum learning achievements (Limbach & Waugh, 2010).
 Through the learning techniques and the main activities that have been identified by the teachers, in this particular research context, through an integration with the daily living stories, it was found out that PMI strategies (Sharma & Priyamvada, 2017; Sharma, Priyamvada, & Chetna, 2020) can be carefully determined as an interesting learning alternative for junior high school students to achieve better ideas through the practices of critical thinking (Portmann & Easterbrook, 1992).

 Finally, in the third sub-theme, the closing stage, five techniques applied by the teachers included story mapping, reflecting, modifying stories, retelling stories, and evaluating.
-These techniques were then followed by main activities which were supporting one to another to come up with students’ critical thinking through series of activities under a certain teachers’ technique.
+These techniques were then followed by main activities which were supporting one to another to come up with students’ critical thinking through series of activities under a certain teachers’ techniques.
 Take an example, the story mapping, consisted of two main activities, such as writing appropriate vocabularies (clues) below the given pictures, and taking moral lessons that they considered important through the provision of reasons.
 Details of the other teachers’ techniques and main activities undertaken in the closing stage are presented in Table 4.

 TABLE 4.
 Teachers’ techniques and main activities in the closing stage